istio/istio.io/content/en/docs/ops/common-problems/security-issues/index.md

 1. Make sure there is no typo in your policy YAML file.

-1. Avoid enabling authorization for istiod.
+1. Avoid enabling authorization for [Istiod](/docs/reference/glossary/#istiod).
 Istio authorization policy is designed for authorizing access to workloads in Istio Mesh.
-Enabling it for istiod may cause unexpected behavior.
+Enabling it for Istiod may cause unexpected behavior.

 1. Make sure that your authorization policies are in the right namespace (as specified in `metadata/namespace` field).